Ajordat/GCP-serverless-demo/README.md

 # GCP-serverless-demo

 My intention with this project is just to keep track of whatever I do while I try to integrate and communicate different GCP services.
-This is merely education and I do it for fun.
+This is merely educational and I do it for fun.

 ## Current products